Photo of two hands doing "fight on" signs

 Students who are not matriculated at USC are not allowed to participate in any USC-approved study abroad program.

-Are there any academic pre-requisites to go abroad?
+Are there any academic prerequisites to go abroad?

-Pre-requisites vary by program.
-For the London and Rome programs Communication majors must have sophomore standing and completed two Theoretical and Foundational courses at the time of application (or have one completed and one in progress).
+Prerequisites vary by program.
+For the London and Rome programs, Communication majors must have sophomore standing and have completed two Theoretical and Foundational courses at the time of application (or have one completed and one in progress).
 Journalism majors must have junior standing and have completed JOUR 307 and JOUR 320 before the start of the program and Public Relations majors must have junior standing and have completed PR 351A before the start of the program.
 Please review our individual program pages for specific admissions requirements as they differ from program to program.

 When can I go abroad?